-Australia has been doing it tough for most of 2020 (first bushfires, then a global pandemic), but despite months of disappointment, travel lovers are now presented with a rare opportunity.
-With pollution down, and overseas arrivals at a minimum, Australia’s most popular and well-travelled destinations are in the most pristine condition they’ve been in years.
-If you’ve ever been interested in seeing more of this sunburnt country, easing restrictions for domestic travellers mean that this is the perfect opportunity – and you can do it all while helping Aussie tourism find its feet again post-lockdown.
+Australia has been doing it tough for close to 2 years now (first bushfires, then a global pandemic - we really don't need reminding), but despite months of disappointment, travel lovers are now presented with a rare opportunity.
+With pollution down, and overseas arrivals still at a minimum, Australia’s most popular and well-travelled destinations are in the most pristine condition they’ve been in years.
+If you’ve ever been interested in seeing more of this sunburnt country, easing restrictions for domestic travellers mean that this is the perfect opportunity – and you can do it all while helping Aussie tourism find its feet again.

-Tip: Remember to check the up-to-date COVID-19 travel guidelines as they apply to your state!
+Remember to check the up-to-date COVID-19 travel in Australia information as they apply to your state!

 Just an hour outside Sydney, the Blue Mountains boast stunning waterfalls, ancient forests and incredible vistas overlooking valleys rivalled only by the Grand Canyon.
 Walking tracks zigzag the cliffs and gullies between the settlements of Katoomba and Leura, while in town, galleries featuring local artists and quaint, eclectic shops provide a unique cultural snapshot.
 Spend a weekend to refresh your mind and soul in the crisp mountain air!